 - Cause: qi stagnation occurs when qi is under stress because of a dysfunction of the liver.

 - Possible treatment: some practitioners treating women experiencing period pain due to qi stagnation will prescribe Xiao Yau San, known in English as Rambling Powder, for the week prior to and during menstruation to relieve their symptoms.

-Sharp stabbing pain and heavy, dark blood with clots during menstruation
+Menstrual pain (dysmenorrhea) symptom #2: sharp stabbing pain and heavy, dark blood with clots during menstruation

 - Cause: blood stagnation means your blood is not moving through your body as it should.